Newly Released Photos Show The Inside Of The Cabin Jayme Closs Was Held Captive In

-13-year-old Jayme Closs is a survivor.
+Jayme Closs, 13, is a survivor.
 When a man with a gun broke into her Wisconsin home, she heard her father being shot to death.
 As she and her mother Denise huddled together in an upstairs bathtub, 21-year-old Jake Patterson broke in with an intent to kill.
 Denise tried to protect her daughter with her own body but was eventually shot while the teen watched.
 Patterson then taped Jayme’s hands behind her back with duct tape and callously threw her into the truck of his car.
 He transported her to his home in a rural part of town and held her there for 88 days.
-Now, chilling photos have been released depicting Jayme’s 3-month prison, according to The New York Post.
+Now, chilling photos have been released depicting Jayme’s three-month captivity, according to the New York Post.

 After months of being forced to hide under Patterson’s bed with little water and limited bathroom breaks, Jayme escaped when he was out of the home.
 She provided details of her ordeal to law enforcement who were able to locate the home in which she was held captive.
 Photos depicting her living conditions are causing many people around the world to shudder.